 - The poster may be no larger than 32" x 40".

-- An easel, foamboard and push pins will be provided for display purposes.
+- An easel, foam core board and stick pins will be provided for display purposes.

 - All posters must prominently include authorship and institution information, and must also feature acknowledgements dependent on the nature of the project.